Mary Kay Letourneau: Crime, arrest, and sentencing

-In February 1998, the judge revoked Letourneau's prior plea agreement and reinstated the prison sentence of seven and a half years for violating the no-contact order.
-In interviews and in a book on her involvement with Fualaau, Letourneau said she had sex with Fualaau in January.
-Police said they had seen no evidence that sex had occurred in the car in February.
+In February 1998, the judge revoked Letourneau's prior plea agreement and reinstated the prison sentence of seven-and-a-half years for violating the no-contact order.
+In interviews and in a book on her involvement with Fualaau, Letourneau said she had sex with him in January.
+Police said they had no evidence that sex occurred in the February car incident.
 Letourneau served her sentence in the Washington Corrections Center for Women.

 While serving her second stint in jail, Letourneau gave birth to her second daughter by Fualaau on October 16, 1998.
 That year, Letourneau and Fualaau co-authored a book, which was published in France, called Only One Crime, Love (Un seul crime, l'amour).
-In 1999, a second book appeared, published in the United States, but written with only minimal cooperation from her and none from Fualaau: If Loving You Is Wrong.
-During her imprisonment, Letourneau was allowed visits from her children but was denied permission to attend her father's funeral.
-While in prison, Letourneau tutored fellow inmates, created audio books for blind readers, participated in the prison choir and "rarely missed Mass."
-Because of her notoriety, Letourneau was unpopular with other inmates; she "sassed guards and balked at work" and, reportedly as punishment for this, spent "18 of her first 24 months" in solitary confinement.
+In 1999, a second book appeared, published in the United States, but it was written with only minimal cooperation from her and none from Fualaau: If Loving You Is Wrong.
+During her imprisonment, Letourneau was allowed visits from her children.
+When her father died in 2001 and Letourneau requested a furlough to attend his funeral at Fort Myer, Virginia, her request was rejected.
+While in prison, Letourneau tutored fellow inmates, created audio books for blind readers, participated in the prison choir, and "rarely missed Mass."
+Because of her notoriety, Letourneau was unpopular with other inmates.
+She "sassed guards and balked at work," and was reportedly punished with spending "18 of her first 24 months" in solitary confinement.
 In one instance, Letourneau served six months in solitary when letters she tried to send to Fualaau were intercepted.

-Fualaau dropped out of high school and his mother was granted custody of his two children.
+Fualaau dropped out of high school, and his mother was granted custody of his two children.
 He struggled with suicidal depression and alcoholism, attempting suicide in March 1999.
 In 2002, Fualaau's family sued the Highline School District and the city of Des Moines, Washington, for emotional suffering, lost wages, and the costs of rearing his two children, claiming the school and the Des Moines Police Department had failed to protect him from Letourneau.
 Following a ten-week trial, no damages were awarded.
-Attorney Anne Bremner represented the Des Moines Police Department.
-Her counterpart Michael Patterson represented the Highline School District.
+Attorney Anne Bremner represented the Des Moines Police Department, while the Highline School District was represented by Michael Patterson.